belodetek/black.box/README.md

 # about
-black.box is a small Wi-Fi policy routing VPN appliance, which runs on a [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi).
+black.box is a small subscription-based Wi-Fi policy routing VPN appliance, which runs on a [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi).

 Devices connected to the `black.box` Wi-Fi network, can access geo-restricted Internet content, such as Netflix and BBC iPlayer in various geographic regions.

+A subscription is required to activate the device.
+This service is offered on a rolling subscription basis, with **1 moth free trial**.
+Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.

 The software uses a list of DNS domain names[[n1](#footnotes)] and IPv4/IPv6 subnets/IPs[[n2](#footnotes)], which are routed via the tunnel interface, while all the remaining traffic flows via the local Internet interface.
 The tunnel interface only allows specific network ports[[n3](#footnotes)], while the local Internet interface in unrestricted.
 All other traffic is blocked on the tunnel interface.